Algol (fanzine)

-Algol: The Magazine About Science Fiction was published from 1963–1984 by Andrew Porter.
+Algol: The Magazine About Science Fiction was published from 1963 to 1984 by Andrew Porter.
 The headquarters was in New York City.
 The name was changed to Starship in 1979.
+Science Fiction Chronicle, founded in 1978, was initially a "department" of Algol) and was spun off it as an independent magazine in 1979.

 It won a Hugo Award for Best Fanzine in 1974, in a tie with Richard E. Geis' Science Fiction Review; and received five other nominations for the Hugo (1973, 1975, 1976, and 1981).
 Initially a two-page fanzine printed by spirit duplicator, it expanded rapidly, moving to offset covers, then adding mimeographed contents, ultimately becoming a printed publication with the 16th issue.
 It went to a full color cover with the 24th issue; ultimately the circulation rose to 7,000.
 Columnists at various times included Ted White, Richard A. Lupoff, Susan Wood, Vincent Di Fate, Robert Silverberg, Frederik Pohl, Joe Sanders, and Bhob Stewart.

+Starship ended its publication with its twentieth-anniversary issue (#44, Winter/Spring 1984).